 Steamed Almond and Pear Trout Fillets

-• Potential Allergens: Fish (trout), Tree Nuts (almonds), gluten (in flour), Milk (in butter), and possibly Sulphites (in preserved lemon juice).
+Fish (trout), Tree Nuts (almonds), Gluten (in flour), Milk (in butter), Sulphites (in lemon juice)

 • 4 Trout Fillets